How to Deodorize a Couch for Fresh Homes in the Bay Area

 • Refreshing the overall feel of your couch

-If you have a steam cleaner at home, make sure it's safe for your couch material.
-Some fabrics do not love heat or moisture.
+If you try a DIY approach at home, make sure your method is safe for your couch material.
+Some fabrics don't love moisture.

 For more tips on keeping all the soft surfaces in your home clean and comfortable, check out The Complete Carpet Care Guide.